fossasia/support.eventyay.com/event-setup/How-to-create-a-discount-code.md

 # Creating a discount code

-Choose your discount code, your discount code should be upper cases only (Ex: FOSSASIA)
+Choose your discount code, your discount code should be uppercases only (Ex: FOSSASIA)

 Next, choose the amount of discount (or the percentage of discount)